 We are proud to exclusively use woods certified by the FSC when building our guitars.
 The FSC (Forest Stewardship Council) is a global non-profit organization which addresses issues such as illegal logging, deforestation and global warming.
 Any woods that are certified by the FSC are originally sourced from forests that are sustainably managed.

 Where is the serial number on my guitar?

 Your serial number will be located inside the soundhole, up towards the headstock.
 Please note that serial numbers for the following models are not logged in our system: Protege by Córdoba, UP100, GP100, CP100, CP110, C3M, C3M Cadete, Requinto Cadete, Dolce, C5, C5-CE, C5-CET, C5-CEBK, C5-CETBK, La Playa Travel, La Playa Travel SS, La Playa Ukulele, Minis, and all ukuleles except for the 25 series and 30 series.

 What strings are on my guitar?
 What string tension do you recommend?

 You can find out what strings come with your guitar by visiting your model’s specific page on our website.
 Under the Full Specs category, the strings and their tensions will be listed.
 The bridges of our guitars are built to withstand normal or hard tension strings.
 We do not recommend using extra hard tension, and we definitely do not recommend putting steel strings on a nylon string guitar.

 Which of your guitars have truss rods in the neck?

-All of them!
-The Iberia series guitars have been built with truss rods since 2007, and the Fusion, Espana, and Loriente series have been built with them since 2010.
+All guitars in our Iberia, Luthier, Fusion, España and Master Series have truss rods!
+The Iberia series guitars have been built with truss rods since 2007, and the Fusion & España series have been built with them since 2010.

 Where can I find a manual for the electronics on my guitar?